cmencar/py4jfml/README.md

 To use this library in UNIX-based systems you need to follow this steps.

-  1. If you don't have setuptools installed on your machine, you must run:
+  1. If you don't have setuptools installed on your machine, you have to run:

     $ sudo apt-get install python3-setuptools